Answer a few simple questions to make your document in minutes

 The person giving control is called the "principal," and the people or entities gaining authority are known as the "agents."
 Suited for Arizona residents, our Power of Attorney for health care can be used in Maricopa County, Pima County, Pinal County, and in every other region in the state.
 All Arizona Healthcare PoA forms from Rocket Lawyer can be personalized for your unique scenario.
 With this essential legal document on hand, your representative will be able to offer verification to healthcare facilities and other parties that they can make choices for you.

-It's fast and simple to grant or receive the support you need with a free Arizona Healthcare Power of Attorney template from Rocket Lawyer:
+It's fast and simple to grant or receive the support you need with a free Arizona Medical Power of Attorney template from Rocket Lawyer:

 This route is, in most cases, much less expensive and less time-consuming than meeting and hiring a traditional attorney.
 If necessary, you may prepare a Medical PoA on behalf of your spouse, an elderly parent, or another family member, and then have them sign it once you've drafted it.
 Please note that for this document to be considered legally valid, the principal must be an adult who is mentally competent when they sign.
 If the principal has already been declared incompetent, a conservatorship could be necessary.
 In this scenario, it would be a good idea for you to talk to an attorney.

-Sometimes, when discussing the topics of elder care or estate planning with medical professionals, you or a loved one might hear the terms "healthcare proxy" and "healthcare power of attorney" being used interchangeably.
+Sometimes, when discussing the topics of elder care or estate planning with medical professionals, you or a loved one might hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used interchangeably.
 In reality, they are the same.
 That being said, please keep in mind that it's certainly possible to give power of attorney over affairs that aren't related to health care.
 In that case, "proxy" is not normally used.

 The fees associated with finding and hiring a conventional legal provider to write a Medical Power of Attorney might total anywhere between $200 and $500.
 Different from many other websites you might stumble upon, Rocket Lawyer offers much more than a Power of Attorney template.
 If you ever require help from a lawyer, your membership provides up to a 40% discount when you hire an On Call attorney.